What we provide to interns:

 For applicants who do not live within commuting distance, we do have basic, shared accommodation.
 You would need to bring your own bedding and towels, and be responsible for your own meals.
 Laundry facilities are available as well as limited internet access.

+Our Animal Care Technician will be hosting several hands-on seminars over the summer months, with topics ranging from administrative tasks to medical procedures.
+During the winter months, this learning will be more of a 1-1 teaching process.
 Areas of learning include animal identification and intake, basic medical practices such as recognizing illness, wound treatment, tube feeding and the administration of medications, as well as procedures for releasing animals back to the wild.
 Daily activities include learning the necessary protocols for ensuring the health of the animals, the preparation and delivery of appropriate foods for each species, record keeping, and the safe handling of all animals.

 The work is physically demanding, requiring the ability to lift heavy items such as feedbags, water buckets, animals ready for release, as well as shoveling wet straw and animal waste.